oslabs-beta/DenoStore/README.md

   redisPort: 6379,
 });

-// add route
+// add dedicated route
 app.use(denostore.routes(), denostore.allowedMethods());
 ```

 ### <a name="caching"></a> Caching

 **How do I set up caching?**

-After your Denostore instance is configured in your server, all GraphQL resolvers have access to that DenoStore instance and its methods through the context object.
+After your Denostore instance is configured in your server, all GraphQL resolvers have access to that DenoStore instance and its methods through the resolver's Context object argument.
 Your schemas do not require any DenoStore imports.

 #### Cache Implementation Example

 Here is a simple example of a query resolver before and after adding the cache method from DenoStore.
-This is a query to pull information for a particular rocket from the SpaceX API.
+This is a simple query to pull information for a particular rocket from the SpaceX API.

 **No DenoStore**